Talent portfolio

 You can see this table by scrolling horizontally.

-Furthermore, we also have initiatives in place to encourage R&D personnel to participate in education and training programs at universities and other educational institutions with the aim of enhancing their scientific capacity and providing them with opportunities to play active roles outside the company.
+Furthermore, we also have initiatives in place to encourage R&D personnel to participate in education and training programs at universities and other educational institutions with the aim of enhancing their scientific capability and providing them with opportunities for external engagement, etc.

 Evaluation System